 You can potentially save thousands in realtor fees by using an agent-matching service like Clever Real Estate to find a realtor.
-Clever has pre-negotiated a 1% listing agent fee with agents in its network.
+Clever pre-negotiates a 1.5% listing agent fee with top local agents across the country.

 If you need to pay optional costs